A program content exclusive and uniquelly designed for Project Arizona.

 Comparative Ideology

 Tom Jenney lives in Phoenix, Arizona.
 He was born in Tucson, where he graduated from University High School.
 He earned an associate degree from the New Mexico Military Institute and a bachelor’s degree in Spanish and Latin American Studies from Georgetown University.
 In Washington, DC, and Arizona, Jenney has worked as a think tanker, fundraiser, grassroots organizer, and lobbyist.
 You probably know him best as the state director of Americans for Prosperity from 2007 to 2017.
 He has taught Government, Economics, and Spanish to high schoolers and has served as a bookkeeper and treasurer for several nonprofit organizations.
 He currently works as the executive director of the McClelland Irish Library in Phoenix and has recently published a collection of short stories titled American Futures.
 He has served as a deacon and an elder at his church.
 He is happily married and is the adoring father of two children.
-In his free time, he backpacks, goes bouldering, and shoots a lot of sporting clays targets.
+In his free time, he backpacks, goes bouldering, and shoots a lot of sporting clay targets.

 Class 1: Different Strokes for Different Folks